 We are looking for humble, creative and authentic teammates who are eager to build relationships in the community.
 We are a team that partners with nationals in a variety of ways and it is important for us to be life-long learners.
 In order to thrive amidst all the demands of cross-cultural living, we prioritize Sabbath rest and spiritual growth.
 There’s a place for you in Romania if you are eager to: Explore new pathways for community transformation.
 Engage an unreached people group.
 Make meaningful relationships.
 Evangelize and disciple others.
 Train future church leaders.
 Mobilize missionaries.

-Along with ethnic Russians, Russia’s vast territory includes more than 100 minority people groups, and ministry here can take many forms in order to reach each of these cultures with the gospel.
+Along with ethnic Russians, Russia’s vast territory includes more than 100 unreached, minority people groups.
+Ministry here can take many forms in order to reach each of these cultures with the gospel.
 Whether connecting with Buddhists through English clubs, evangelizing in Muslim communities, or running camps for Slavic students, SEND Russia partners with local believers to engage unreached people groups with the gospel.

 We invite you to discover how you can make a lasting impact for Christ in Russia.
-Missionary service starts with prayer!
+Strategic missionary service and Kingdom development start with prayer!
 Click here to find a prayer guide for unreached people groups in Russia.

 Much of Russia has no gospel witness.
 About two-thirds of the Russian population identifies with the culturally and politically strong, but spiritually weak, Russian Orthodox Church.
 Evangelical Christians remain a small percentage of the population (less than 2%), while Islam is Russia’s fastest-growing religion.
 Large unreached communities of Tibetan Buddhists also live in Russia, as do people groups that practice folk religions.
 In this spiritual climate, SEND workers develop meaningful relationships through which they share the hope of the gospel.Russia’s legacy of atheistic communism created a spiritual vacuum, with people attempting to fill their emptiness with wealth, sex, and other material pursuits.
-As a result, Russia suffers from rampant social problems including high suicide rates, human trafficking, alcoholism, drug use, and HIV.
+As a result, Russia suffers from rampant social problems, including high suicide rates, human trafficking, alcoholism, drug use, and HIV.
+Mourning casualties of war and the separation of families are also new realities for many, especially in minority communities.
 In this spiritual climate, SEND seeks to bring the light of the gospel to unreached places and partner with local believers to start new churches.
-With many local communities within Russia becoming harder to enter, SEND workers, now more than ever, need to be bi-vocational, so their gospel witness can spring from a visible commitment to loving the local community.
+With many local communities within Russia becoming harder to enter, SEND workers, now more than ever, need to be co-vocational, so their gospel witness can spring from a visible commitment to loving the local community.

 Eleven time zones sprawling from Eastern Europe to Far East Asia hardly characterizes the utter vastness of this country.
-While the fall of the Soviet state left behind an aged, sometimes crumbling modern society, a continual process of upscaling hums in many urban areas 24/7.
-Today people in Russia enjoy a hard-won stability compared to the economic and power vacuum left by the USSR’s demise.
-Many in Russia embrace a brand of realism and nationalism that has allowed them make sacrifices for family, and community, but has left many searching for more meaning in life.
+The fall of the Soviet state left behind an aged, sometimes crumbling modern society.
+A continual process of upscaling hums in many urban areas across the country.
+Today the hard-won stability that people in Russia enjoyed appears again to be precarious.
+While many in Russia continue to embrace a brand of realism and nationalism that has allowed them to make sacrifices for family, and community, many are searching for more meaning in life.

 The SEND Slovenia team offers opportunities for you to use your unique gifts and talents to proclaim Christ in a beautiful but spiritual needy place in Europe.
 Our team is praying and working to see a movement of Jesus followers, disciples, who are committed to one another and to bringing hope and transformation to Slovenia and beyond.